cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Description

 This mod aims to implement features from the Gradius series as well as from other classic shoot-em-up games.
+The mod also changes some vanilla aspects of the game regarding drones.

 It contains a fully functional Drone API.
 The documentation can be found in the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki).